 A final regional specialty I want to mention, are the mattentaarten, a round kind of cake made with different kinds of milk, almonds and puff dough.

-Aside from waffles, the most famous Belgian “foods” are probably beer and chocolate.
+Aside from waffles, the most famous Belgian food are beer and chocolate.
 I haven't listed them separately in this post because they both form a more general category of Belgian foods, rather than one thing.
 If you'd like to have some proper Belgian chocolate, head toward the Sablon area in Brussels.
 There you'll find famous names like Pierre Marcolini.
 A lesser-known favorite of mine is Frederic Blondeel.

 While lots of the bigger beers can be had all over Belgium, in origin, Belgian beers are still very much connected to their region of origin.
-For more information about Belgian beers, check out my Belgian beers series.

 If you want to get some more background information while you enjoy Belgian food around Brussels, consider going on one of the following food tours.
 All of these get great reviews.